yarhon/YarhonRouteGuardBundle/README.md

 instances, and registers security voter `Yarhon\RouteGuardBundle\Security\Authorization\SensioSecurityExpressionVoter` to handle them.

-# Adding your own authorization rules
+# Adding your own authorization test provider

 At first, read the [Under the hood](#under-the-hood) section.